 currently the following.

 This is the default.
 It means that when Clon encounters an error related to option retrieval, it prints an informative message about the error and terminates the application immediately (with an exit status of 1).
-This is the behavior of most programs out there I guess.

 When interactive error handling is selected and an error is signaled, you are presented with a list of possible options to “fix” the problem.
 Such options include notably the ability to modify an option’s name or value (handy in case of command-line typo), discard the call altogether and many others, depending on the exact error.